More in Guides & Reviews

 For big-budget blockbusters or cringey Khmer comedy, there are dozens of cinemas to choose from in Phnom Penh.
-But what about classic films and indie gems?
+But what about classic films and independent offerings?

 The capital might not be awash with independent movie houses, but there are a few solid options to choose from.
 Here are our faves.

-Meta House, the much-loved German-Cambodian Cultural Centre just off Sihanouk Boulevard, screens an excellent selection of films and documentaries every day.
-Best of all, they’re totally free.
+Meta House, the much-loved German-Cambodian Cultural Centre on Sothearos Boulevard, screens an excellent schedule of films and documentaries every day.
+Best of all, they’re all completely free.

 The wide-ranging lineup regularly features great offerings from Cambodian and Southeast Asian directors as well as documentaries on lesser-talked-about aspects of Cambodian life and culture.
 Plus, there’s a great selection of beers and tasty, reasonably-priced German food to tuck into during your film.

-A word of advice, though: the (sort of) open air set-up, directly opposite the White Building, is breezy but a teeny bit on the noisy side.
+A word of advice, though: the (sort of) open air set-up, directly opposite where the White Building used to be, is breezy but a teeny bit on the noisy side.
 Get there early to pick a seat close to the speakers.

-In one of those moods where you fancy lying around watching movies all day?
-For $3.50,, you can sink into the sofas at any of The Flicks’ three cinemas and binge watch as many in a row as you like.
+In one of those moods where you fancy laying around watching movies all day?
+For $3.50, you can sink into the sofas at any of The Flicks’ three cinemas and binge watch as many in a row as you like.